 Where to stay: Craig Y Nos – sleeps 2 + 1 dog

 Book a weekend break in Wales

-We hope these ideas have inspired your weekend break in Wales and helped narrow down exactly how to spend your few days away.
-Whether you’re seeking the ultimate adventure, a quiet weekend break exploring pretty villages or you intend to spend most of the time simply relaxing, our delightful cottages and glamping escapes for weekend breaks in Wales are sure to tick all the right boxes.
+We hope these ideas have inspired your weekend break in Wales and helped narrow down exactly how to spend a few days away.
+Whether you’re seeking the ultimate adventure, a quiet weekend break exploring pretty villages and towns in Wales, or you intend to spend most of the time simply relaxing, our delightful cottages and glamping escapes for weekend breaks in Wales are sure to tick all the right boxes.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.